Do you need a franchise advisor?

 Having to put your brand on life support as you try to resurrect your franchise from ruins is not good for business and can tarnish a previously unblemished franchise brand.

-Investing in franchise advice from specialist franchise consultants has to be the right call, given the expensive mistake you can make without it, as Secret Recipes found out.
+Investing in a specialist franchise advisor has to be the right call, given the expensive mistake you can make without it, as Secret Recipes found out.